 Flamingos can be found in Peru, Africa, Asia, North, Central, and South America, Europe, and the Bahamas, and Caribbean Islands.

 nope.. remember the snow tigeeeeeeeeeeeeer!?
-I recommend not putting tigeeeeeeeeeeeeeer!? because it can be considered giberish i am gonna let this slide and not flag it but next time i am gonna If you think I did a good job at answering/editing/flagging leave me a note on my message board and also you might be interested in my profile on here if you like it you can put feedback on my message board or email me at my feedback only email at firstname.lastname@example.org Thanks!!!!!!
+I recommend not putting tigeeeeeeeeeeeeeer!? because it can be considered giberish i am gonna let this slide and not flag it but next time i am gonna If you think I did a good job at answering/editing/flagging leave me a note on my message board an…d also you might be interested in my profile on here if you like it you can put feedback on my message board or email me at my feedback only email at firstname.lastname@example.org Thanks!!!!!!
 Also give me a trust point!!!!!
 Questions???
 Message me!!!!
 (MORE)

 Koalas are found in a range of temperatures. \nThey inhabit southern Victoria, where winter minimum temperatures easily drop to just a couple of degrees Celsius (0 degrees is freezing point) but summer temperatures exceed 36 degrees Celsius on a regular basis. \nKoalas also live in the north, where …temperatures range from 12 degrees Celsius to 35 degrees and sometimes higher.
 (MORE)

 The short answer is: near the water!
 But there are four types (species) of flamingos that live in the Americas, and two types that live in the Old World.
 See the related Wikipedia link listed below for more information:

 Yes, they live in temperate tropical waters.
 They also love to reside in coral reefs, sea grass and mangrove forsts beneath the surface of the ocean.
 You are welcome!